Eight go on trial over 2016 Bastille Day truck attack in Nice

 Islamic State claimed responsibility a few days later, but offered no proof that the attacker, who had a record of domestic violence and petty crimes, had direct contact with the group.

-"It (the trial) will help some move forward, others are so angry that the trial won't do much for them," said Jean-Claude Hubler, who chairs the Life for Nice victims' association.

-Hubler, who had been holidaying in the region with his family, was physically unharmed but witnessed the attack and tried to help others in the aftermath, including holding an injured woman's hand until the moment she died.
+They could not say whether the defendants would plead guilty or deny any wrongdoing.

+A lawyer for Ramzi Kevin Arefa, the only one of the defendants facing a possible life term, did not respond when asked how Arefa would plead.
+Little has been said publicly by the accused or their lawyers.

 Three of the accused, allegedly close friends of the attacker, are accused of participation in a terrorist criminal association for helping him obtain weapons and the truck.
-Two of them face 20 years in jail, while the other faces a life sentence.
+Two of those face 20 years in jail, while the other - Arefa - faces a life sentence.

-The five other defendants are accused of helping him indirectly through arms trafficking, but are not charged with terrorism, and face shorter sentences.
-One of them will be tried in absentia.
+The five other defendants are accused of helping indirectly through arms trafficking and face shorter sentences.
+One of that group will be tried in absentia.

-The trial will take place in the central Paris courtroom that was specially built for the November 2015 attacks case.
-As many among the 850 plaintiffs are Nice-based, the trial will be broadcast there too.
+Because many among the 850 plaintiffs are based in Nice, the trial, which will take place in Paris, will be broadcast there too.
 The verdict is expected in December.

-"The attacker is dead.
-Those who played a secondary role will be sanctioned," said Hubler, adding that he and a number of other victims were more interested in seeing whether some officials will, separately from this trial, face sanctions for what he said was a lack of security to protect the Bastille Day celebrations that day.

 Register now for FREE unlimited access to Reuters.com